Stephen E. Ambrose Legacy Society

 Henry and Audrey Fontcuberta

-Jerome Gerwitz
+Jerome Gewirtz

 Dr. Morris W. Goldberg